stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 most Idris projects.

-In order to type check and install the modules you wrote in a library, you must list them in the `modules` field.
+In order to type check and install the modules you wrote in a library, you must list them in the `.ipkg` file's `modules` field.
 Here is an excerpt from the *sop* package:

 ```ipkg
 modules = Data.Lazy